kajetana/imageGenerationWithDiffusionModels.jl/README.md

 > [!WARNING]
 > This project is currently under development

-This Julia package implements a diffusion model to generate images of digits
+This Julia package implements a diffusion model to generate images of digits.
+It learns how noise alters the data and then predicts how to reverse this process to retrieve digits out of pure noise.
+This project can serve as a basis for more complex diffusion models.

 ![](/docs/Screenshot%202025-06-10%20at%2012.45.06.png)

+## Source Code

 The source code is structured as follows.

-TODO
+The main module, which combines all the core components into a package:

 ```
 src/
-├── imageGenerationWithDiffusionModels.jl       package
+├── imageGenerationWithDiffusionModels.jl       main module of the package
 ...
 ```

-TODO
+Model architecture components and utility functions:

 ```
 ...